-- Enter the employee's name, title, and department;
+- Start filing your review by writing down the employee's name, title, and department.

-- Name the employee's direct supervisor.
-If someone else conducts a review, this individual must also write their name, title, and department;
+- Identify the employee's direct supervisor.
+If someone else conducts a review, this individual must also write their name, title, and department.

 - Describe the employee's basic qualities:

-- Does the employee show a readiness to follow all the safe practices and conditions in the workplace?;
+- Does the employee show readiness to follow all the safe practices and conditions in the workplace?

 - Appraise the employee's interpersonal skills: